yana-hris/cook-the-week/README.md

 # App Purpose

 CookTheWeek is an intuitive recipe application that helps you plan your meals for the entire week.
-With a predefined collection of Recipes and Ingredients, CookTheWeek lets you search and filter by Category, Ingredient, or just Cooking Time.
-It allows you to add your favorite recipes, and include them in your Meal Plans.
-The app will remember your intended recipes between browsing sessions and devices and will also give you access and renewal options for your past fulfilled Meal Plans.
+With a predefined collection of Recipes and Ingredients, CookTheWeek lets you search and filter by Category, Ingredient, or by Cooking Time.
+It allows you to add and save in the database your favorite recipes, and later include them in your Meal Plans.
+The app will remember your intended recipes between browsing sessions and will also give you access and renewal options for your past fulfilled Meal Plans.

 ## App Limitations
 - **User Added Ingredients**: Ordinary Users cannot add their Ingredients in case they want to add a Recipe, and an Ingredient is missing.
 The Ingredients are predefined and can be added, edited, or deleted solely by an Admin User.
+This app limitation ensures database consistency.
 - **Recipe Ingredient Measures and Specifics**: Ordinary Users cannot add or edit the pre-defined Recipe-Ingredient Measures and Specifications.
-They are initially seeded in the database.
+They are predefined and can be added, edited or deleted by Admin User.
-- **User Likes**: Users cannot like their User Added Recipes, they can only like the App`s Seeded (Admin Added) Recipes or other Users' Added Recipes.
-If a Recipe is deleted by its owner, it will not appear in the user's collection of liked Recipes.
+- **User Likes**: Users cannot like their own Recipes, they can only like the App Pre-defined Recipes.
 - **Deleting Recipes**: Recipes, included in current Meal Plans cannot be deleted.
 Users can delete only their own Recipes in case they are not currently included in a Meal Plan.
+This app limitation ensures consistency.
-- **Meal Plan**: Users can only have one unsaved/still-in-progress Meal Plan (stored in the Local Storage).
-Upon Building the Meal Plan, it will be available for Review in the tab "Meal Plans".
+- **Meal Plan**: Users can only have one unsaved/still-in-progress Meal Plan (whose Recipes are stored in the Local Storage).
+Upon Building the Meal Plan, it will be available for review in the "Meal Plans" tab.

 ## App Features

 - **User Profiles**: Create personalized profiles to save preferences, add your recipes, and explore the full functionality.
 - **Recipe Collection**: Access a diverse range of recipes for different types of meals (breakfast, salad, soup, main course, or dessert).
+- **Filtering and Sorting**: Filter and order recipes based on category, ingredients, date created, or cooking time.
 - **Add Recipes**: Add your favorite family recipes and include them in your future Meal Plans:
 <img src="https://github.com/yana-hris/cook-the-week/assets/8995553/23cdc1e1-3e83-459a-af29-04a91080b41b" width="900">